malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 -----------------------------------------------------------------------------------------------------
 (I) GATE CIRCUIT-TO-ANNEALER ENCODING BY WAY OF INTERMEDIATE LOGICAL TRUTH TABLE REPRESENTATION
 -----------------------------------------------------------------------------------------------------

+This approach will be unable to scale to any practical circuit, as practical circuits often require upwards of 100 qubits.
+Clearly, solving a system of 2**100 inequalities is infeasible.
+However, the classes and functions used to implement this approach will hopefully be useful in the later part of this project, discussed in sections II and III.

-The following describes how this approach generate a lump annealer encoding from a gate circuit through an example of the XOR function.
+The following describes how this approach generate a lump annealer encoding from a gate circuit through an example of the XNOR function.
 Note: file locations are described assuming the base directory is ~/path/to/Lump-Annealer-Encoding-From-Gate-Circuit/logical/

 1) Truthtable initialized in QuantumCircuit class based on the lengths of its QuantumRegisters.